galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 ## <a name="parentproject"></a>Setting up a parent project

+The parent project establishes all the dependencies for the sub-projects or modules.
+It builds all the modules in the order of the dependencies - it builds the Manager module before the test projects that use it.

 You can structure your parent project in a number of ways, depending on how you want to manage your test corpus.
 The structure of the project project is shaped by the way in which you use your OBR.